icukovic/gingerbill.org-source/content/article/2024-06-17-go-iterators.md

 I feel like Go's iterators do make sense with the design principles applied to them **BUT** _seem_ antithetical to what most people view Go as being.
 I know Go "has had to" get more complex over the years, especially with the introduction of Generics (which I do think are actually well designed, with only a few syntax quibbles), but the introduction of iterators of this ilk _feels_ wrong.

+I think the short of it is that it feels like it goes against the apparent philosophy of Go that many people believe, coupled with it being a very functional way of doing things rather than imperative.

+And because of those reasons, I think that is why people don't like the iterator stuff, even if I completely understand the design choices made.
+It doesn't "feel" like what Go original was to many people.

 Maybe the concerns of mine (and others) are overblown and most people will never actually implement them and just use them, and that them being this complicated to implement.

+Last controversial take: if it was me, I would just not have allowed custom iterators into Go whatsoever, but I am not on the Go team (nor do I want to be).